NecsusECS/Necsus/README.md

 will cause Necsus to add profiling code that will report how long each system is taking.
 It takes measurements, then outputs the timings to the console.

+### Tracing

+To understand what is happening in various systems over time, there are various flags that can be enabled to emit trace level logs.
+They are:

+* `-d:necsusEntityTrace`: Logs whenever an entity is spawned, deleted, or modified in some way

 ### Dumping Generated Code

 If Necsus isn't behaving as you would expect, the best tool you've got in your toolbox is the ability to dump the code